-The Bonds and Outstanding Contract Bonds are secured by a Trust Indenture from the Master District to BOKF, N.A., dba Bank of Texas.
+The Bonds and Outstanding Contract Bonds are secured by a Trust Indenture from the Master District to BOKF, NA.
 Pursuant to the Trust Indenture, the Master District has assigned to the Trustee all of the Master District's right, title and interest in and to the Pledged Contract Payments (as herein defined) required by the Master District Contract.
 See "SUMMARY OF CERTAIN DOCUMENTS - Trust Indenture."